LuyaoKang/Assembly-of-microbiota-in-alpine-grasslands/README.md

 # Assembly-of-soil-microbiota-in-alpine-grasslands

-This repository contains R codes and data for microbial community analysis of alpine grasslands on the Tibetan Plateau.
+This repository contains R codes and data for microbial community analysis of the manuscript 'Stochastic processes regulate belowground community assembly in alpine grasslands on the Tibetan Plateau' published on Environmental Microbiology: https://sfamjournals.onlinelibrary.wiley.com/doi/abs/10.1111/1462-2920.15827

 The *data* file contains the metadata, ASV tables, phylogenetic trees and corresponding taxonomic classifications.